supgerry/ClaudeOS/ProjectKnowledge/signalpodcastproject/episode-05-seasonal-culture.md

 ## Part 3: Engagement is Strategy, Not Fluff (8–10 minutes)

-**John** _(Business Focus)_: "In our pre-call, you mentioned your frustration with HR being seen as 'warm and fuzzy' instead of strategic.
-You've said employee engagement isn't about 'warm fuzzies' — it has to be strategic.
-What does that mean in practice for an attraction operator?"
+**John**: “You’ve said employee engagement isn’t about warm fuzzies — it’s about strategy and standards.
+What does that mean in practice for operators?”

 **Tim** _(Operations Focus)_: "You talked about the importance of having documentation and strategic roadmaps, not just hoping culture happens.
 For seasonal operations where you're constantly onboarding new people, what does that strategic documentation actually look like?"